The official rules for awarding GMSR credit

 - Associate Exam Directors will earn 1 exam grading credit per exam reviewed.

-- Assistant Directors (except Associate Exam Directors) and administrators will earn GMSR credits at 24 per year (2 per month).
+- Assistant Directors (except Associate Exam Directors), Assistant Representatives, and administrators will earn GMSR credits at 24 per year (2 per month).

 - The Board of Directors has the authority to amend these figures as job requirements and contributions change.

 Non-judging experience points are automatically earned with GMSR credit in the amount of .2 non-judging experience points for each GMSR credit.
 This applies to all methods of earning GMSR credit.
 Judging points rather than non-judging experience points will be awarded for proctoring exams.

 Ad hoc service to the BJCP may be considered by the Board for awarding service credit and should be requested through the Regional Representative.